Nebo15/confex/README.md

 ## Integrating with Ecto

-Ecto has a `init/2` callback, you can use it with Confex to read environment variables.
+`Ecto.Repo` has a [`init/2`](https://hexdocs.pm/ecto/Ecto.Repo.html#c:init/2) callback, you can use it with Confex to read environment variables.
 We used to have all our repos to look like this:

 ```elixir
 defmodule MyApp do